Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

 \section{Dynamical generation of the quantum PS}

-As explained in the introduction, a promising dynamical protocol to seed RW nucleation is the quench from repulsive to attractive interactions which we deploy herein.
-Within the MF approximation and for large atom numbers, Riemann type initial conditions are expected to generate counterpropagating dispersive shock waves (known as dam-break flows~\cite{el2016dam}) that originate at the edges, travel toward the center, and interfere to produce RWs of various orders.
+As explained in the introduction, a promising dynamical protocol to seed RW nucleation is the quench from repulsive to attractive interactions, which we deploy herein.
+Within the MF approximation and for large atom numbers, Riemann-type initial conditions are expected to generate counterpropagating DSWs (known as dam-break flows~\cite{el2016dam}).
+These originate at the edges, travel toward the center, and interfere to produce RWs of various orders.
 This phenomenology has already been demonstrated in nonlinear optics~\cite{wan2010diffraction} and BEC~\cite{Adriazola_experimentally_2025,chandramouli2025rogue} setups.
-An additional fundamental mechanism for the creation of PS consists of the so-called Bertola-Tovbis scenario~\cite{bertola2013universality} which starts from a wide wavepacket which focuses due to the attractive nature of the effective nonlinear interaction (at the mean-field level of the Gross-Pitaevskii equation) and, through the resulting gradient catastrophe at the focusing point, locally forms PS structures.
+An additional fundamental mechanism for the creation of PS consists of the so-called Bertola-Tovbis scenario~\cite{bertola2013universality}, which starts from a wide wave packet that focuses due to the attractive nature of the effective nonlinear interaction (at the MF level of the Gross-Pitaevskii equation) and, through the resulting gradient catastrophe at the focusing point, locally forms PS structures.
 This is the predominant mechanism for PS generation in our setting, largely suppressing the MI of the background, which would be otherwise prominent for larger atom numbers.